amslivar/AmBe_characterization_analysis/AmBe-2_noW_remote_with_attenuator/README.md

-Python code to analyze AmBe-2 activity.
+Python code to plot measured and simulated AmBe-2 data without outer tungsten capsule in remote position and calculate discrepancy between the two.

 python version: Python 3.10.10